 The values given in Table IRRBB1 (Table 26) have been calculated in accordance with FINMA Circular 2016/1, "Disclosure - banks."
 The six interest-rate scenarios used are those given in FINMA Circular 2019/2, "Interest-rate risk - banks."
-The following sections describe the key modeling and parametric assumptions used to calculate changes in the economic value of equity ( $\Delta$ EVE) and changes in net interest income ( $\Delta$ NII) as per regulatory requirements.
+The following sections describe the key modeling and parametric assumptions used to calculate changes in the economic value of equity (Δ EVE) and changes in net interest income (Δ NII) as per regulatory requirements.

-Calculation of ∆EVE
+Calculation of △EVE

 Cash flows from fixed-rate positions are calculated using the interest rates on these positions.
-These calculations are aggregated by month using a median date in order to keep the calculation effort manageable.
+These calculations are aggregated by month using a median date.